-Ethical Requirements Relating to an Agreed-upon Assurance Procedures Engagement
+Ethical Requirements Relating to an Agreed-upon Procedures Engagement

-- 14 When conducting an agreed-upon assurance procedures engagement, the assurance practitioner shall comply with the ethical requirements, including those pertaining to independence, relating to Other Assurance Engagements as if the engagement were an assurance engagement.
+- When conducting an agreed-upon procedures engagement, the assurance practitioner shall comply with the ethical requirements equivalent to the ethical requirements applicable to Other Assurance Engagements, including those pertaining to independence unless the engaging party has explicitly agreed to modified independence requirements.
 (Ref: Para.
-A1-A2) - 15 The assurance practitioner's firm shall establish and maintain its system of quality control for agreed-upon assurance procedures engagements as if the engagement were an assurance engagement.
+A1-A2) - The assurance practitioner's firm shall establish and maintain its system of quality control for agreed-upon procedures engagements equivalent to the quality control required for an assurance engagement.
 (Ref: Para.
-A3) - 16 When conducting an agreed-upon assurance procedures engagement the assurance practitioner shall comply with ASAE 4400 and with the terms of the engagement agreed with the engaging party.
+A3) - When conducting an agreed-upon procedures engagement the assurance practitioner shall comply with this Standard and with the terms of the engagement agreed with the engaging parties.

-Acceptance of an Agreed-upon Assurance Procedures Engagement
+Acceptance of an Agreed-upon Procedures Engagement

-17 The assurance practitioner shall obtain an understanding of the needs and objectives of the intended users, including a class of intended users, of the assurance practitioner's report of factual findings and the purpose for which that report will be used.
+- The assurance practitioner shall obtain an understanding of the needs and objectives of the intended users, including a class of intended users, of the assurance practitioner's report of factual findings and the purpose for which that report will be used.
 (Ref: Para.
-A4-A5)
+A4-A5) - Even though the practitioner assesses the needs of intended users in accepting an agreed-upon procedures engagement, the assurance

-4 The term "assurance practitioner" is used throughout this ASAE as defined in ASAE 3000 Assurance Engagements other than Audits or Reviews of Historical Financial Information.
+The term "assurance practitioner" is used throughout this ASAE as defined in ASAE 3000 Assurance Engagements other than Audits or Reviews of Historical Financial Information.
 Such reference is not intended to imply that assurance is being provided.
 The term is used to indicate that the work is required to be performed and the report prepared by persons who have adequate training, experience and competence in assurance.

-- 18 Even though the practitioner assesses the needs of users in accepting an agreed-upon assurance procedures engagement, the assurance practitioner is not responsible for the sufficiency of the assurance procedures to be conducted. - 19 Where a representative body specifies the agreed-upon assurance procedures to be conducted to meet the needs of a class of intended users, then the assurance practitioner shall be satisfied that the body does represent the class of users for whom the engagement is intended. - 20 The assurance practitioner shall not accept an agreed-upon assurance procedures engagement if, in the professional judgement of the assurance practitioner: - (a) the provision of factual findings alone which provides no assurance is unlikely to meet the needs of the intended users; or (Ref: Para.
-A5) - (b) the circumstances of the engagement indicate that the intended users are likely to construe the outcome of the engagement as providing an assurance conclusion about the subject matter; or - (c) all of the elements of an assurance engagement5 are met; or (Ref: Para.
-A6-A8) - (d) the engagement has no rational purpose; or - (e) the circumstances of the engagement indicate that it will be necessary for the assurance practitioner to do any of the following: - (i) conduct a risk assessment in order to determine the procedures to be undertaken; - (ii) determine the sufficiency of assurance procedures to be conducted; (Ref: Para.
-A9) - (iii) evaluate the findings in order to determine the sufficiency and appropriateness of the evidence gathered; (Ref: Para.
-A10) or
+- practitioner is not responsible for the sufficiency of the agreed-upon procedures to be conducted. - Where a representative body specifies the agreed-upon procedures to be conducted to meet the needs of a class of intended users, then the assurance practitioner shall be satisfied that the body does represent the class of users for whom the engagement is intended. - 20 Before agreeing to accept an agreed-upon procedures engagement, the assurance practitioner shall determine that the engagement team collectively possess the competence, capabilities and resources to perform the procedures. - The assurance practitioner shall not accept an agreed-upon procedures engagement if, in the professional judgement of the assurance practitioner: - (a) the provision of factual findings alone which provides no assurance is unlikely to meet the needs of the intended users; or (Ref: Para.
+A5) - (b) the circumstances of the engagement indicate that the intended users are likely to construe the outcome of the engagement as providing an assurance conclusion about the subject matter; or - (c) all of the elements of an assurance engagement are met; or (Ref: Para.
+A6-A8) - (d) the engagement has no rational purpose; or - (e) the circumstances of the engagement indicate that it will be necessary for the assurance practitioner to do any of the following: - (i) conduct a risk assessment in order to determine the procedures to be undertaken; (Ref: Para.
+A10) - (ii) determine the sufficiency of the procedures to be conducted; (Ref: Para.
+A9)